fbpx

 Having played around the platform, a prospect will have a good idea of whether it’s right for them.
 Clicking the sticky CTA at the bottom of the page takes them to a sign-up that helps to further convince them of its benefits.

-Fathom CTA and social proof
+Fathom social proof or testimonials

-The main takeaway from this demo, however, is that if you have a product that’s genuinely disruptive in a market that’s already well established, you can let that product do the talking.
+The main takeaway from this demo, however, is that if you have a product that’s genuinely disruptive in a market that’s already well-established, you can let that product do the talking.

 8. Duolingo